rachlally/professional-readme-generator/READMEhw.md

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
+If you would like to contribute, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.